Luminoth/programming_game_/README.md

 ### Bevy version

-* Bevy Entity replace the Entity struct
+* Bevy Entity replaces the Entity struct
 * State exit / enter is handled using Bevy events
   * This was done to allow the systems handling those events to query as needed
   * TODO: I'm pretty sure this is all kinds of bugged and sending events across more entities than it should